 Jason Burke began his law enforcement career in 1998 as a dispatcher for the Gorham Police Department then for the Windham Police Department from 2000 to 2002.
 His first patrol assignment was for the University of Southern Maine Police Department where he worked the Gorham and Portland campus' for two and a half years.
 In 2005 he was hired by the Windham Police Department as a patrol officer; recently being promoted to Sergeant and has worked there since.
 In addition to regular uniformed patrol responsibilities he also serves as one of the department's crash reconstructionists.

-Paul has been MAP’s executive director since September of 2005.
-He began his law enforcement career in 1993 as a Law Enforcement Patrol Ranger with the U.S. National Park Service serving at Gateway National Recreation Area, Roosevelt/Vanderbilt National Historic Site and Fire Island National Seashore.
+He began his law enforcement career in 1991 as a Law Enforcement Patrol Ranger with the U.S. National Park Service serving at Gateway National Recreation Area in New Jersey, Roosevelt/Vanderbilt National Historic Site and Fire Island National Seashore in New York.